expresspigeon/blog/src/content/posts/2013/add-expresspigeon-subscription-form-to-wordpress-in-minutes.md

 Here at ExpressPigeon, we are constantly searching for ways to improve your email subscription process.
-We understand that adding a subscription form to a Wordpress blog or site can be a pain, so we designed a plugin especially for you; The [ExpressPigeon Subscription Form Wordpress Plugin](http://wordpress.org/plugins/expresspigeon-webform-widget/faq/).
+We understand that adding a subscription form to a WordPresss blog or site can be a pain, so we designed a plugin especially for you; The [ExpressPigeon Subscription Form WordPresss Plugin](http://WordPresss.org/plugins/expresspigeon-webform-widget/faq/).
 This plugin allows you to easily add an
-ExpressPigeon subscription form as a widget to your Wordpress sidebar in a matter of minutes.
+ExpressPigeon subscription form as a widget to your WordPresss sidebar in a matter of minutes.

-##How To Add ExpressPigeon Subscription Form to Wordpress
+##How To Add ExpressPigeon Subscription Form to WordPresss

 1.  **Build your subscription form on ExpressPigeon.** Navigate to the "subscription" tab on the main menu and build away.
 [Click